1. 705. 304. 6246

 Unfortunately, this inexpensive and quite effective, standard antibiotic for bladder infections is notorious for developing rash and allergies to it, frequently, life-threatening allergies.
 It is one of those famous sulfur drugs to which people have adverse reactions.

 Other side effects have been reported in virtually every organ system in the body, including the kidneys.
-Sulfa drugs may precipitate in the urine, producing crystals that can cause bleeding, urinary obstruction, or kidney damage.
+Sulfa drugs may precipitate in the urine, producing crystals that can cause:

 Generic Bactrim also tends to disrupt the intestinal bacteria more than other drugs, such as Macrobid, and cause stomach upset.